 Cleaning vs sanitizing

 First, let’s talk about the difference between cleaning and sanitizing.
 Cleaning is the removal of grime and dirt from utensils, equipment, and other food-contact surfaces.
-Sanitizing involves using a sanitizing solution to kill remaining bacteria.
+Sanitizing involves using a sanitizing solution or high heat to kill remaining bacteria.

 Always clean and sanitize your equipment and food-contact surface in the following situations: